 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
-These antibodies provide protection against infection with the viruses that are in the vaccine.
+These antibodies protect against infection with the viruses that are in the vaccine.

 The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.
 Traditional flu vaccines (called “trivalent” vaccines) are made to protect against three flu viruses: an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
-There are also flu vaccines made to protect against four flu viruses (called “quadrivalent” vaccines).
+Flu vaccines are also made to protect against four flu viruses (called “quadrivalent” vaccines).
 These vaccines protect against the same viruses as the trivalent vaccine and an additional B virus.

 Ask Us A Question